-Shareholder Meetings
+Shareholder Meetings •

-- Unless a company's memorandum or articles of incorporation state otherwise, the directors are required to call a general meeting once the company receives requests to do so from shareholders who hold more than 10% of the capital of the company that carries the right of voting at general meetings (excluding any capital held as treasury shares). - Unless the shareholders pass a resolution exempting the company from holding an annual general meeting, a company must hold a general meeting of its members within a period of 18 months beginning on the date on which it was incorporated and thereafter at least once every calendar year (with no more than 15 months elapsing between one annual general meeting and the next). - Subject to the articles of incorporation, a meeting may be held at any place in Guernsey or elsewhere.
+- Unless a company's memorandum or articles of incorporation state otherwise, the directors are required to call a general meeting once the company receives requests to do so from shareholders who hold more than 10% of the • capital of the company that carries the right of voting at general meetings (excluding any capital held as treasury shares). - Shareholders generally do not have the right to call meetings of shareholders unless that right is granted in the certificate of incorporation or bylaws. - May be held at such time or place as designated in the certificate of incorporation or the bylaws, or if not so designated, as determined by the board of directors - Unless the shareholders pass a resolution exempting the company from holding an annual general meeting, a company must hold a general • meeting of its members within a period of 18 months beginning on the date on which it was incorporated and thereafter at least once every calendar year (with no more than 15 months elapsing between one annual general meeting and the next). - May be held inside or outside Delaware - Notice: - Subject to the articles of incorporation, a meeting Whenever shareholders are required to take any elsewhere. - may be held at any place in Guernsey or action at a meeting, a written notice of the meeting shall be given which shall state the place, if any, date and hour of the meeting, and the means of remote communication, if any.